 4. Excessive Link Exchanges

 Webmasters are no stranger to the concept of “if you scratch my back, I’ll scratch yours.”
-Practically since the dawn of the search engine, they’ve found ways to help each other achieve higher rankings.
+Practically since the dawn of the search engine, they’ve found ways to help each other achieve higher search engine rankings.

 This practice isn’t bad on its own, but when performed in excess it can be viewed as a link scheme.
-In fact, excessive link exchanges are against Google’s Webmaster Guidelines.

 5. Excessive Guest Post Links